Signs You’ve Hit Rock Bottom in Your Addiction & What To Do

 - Feeling discouraged and demoralized.

 Why Do People Reach Rock Bottom Before Getting Help?

 Many people reach rock bottom before getting help due to a lack of access to treatment, denial, and a variety of other reasons.
 Laws such as the Mental Health Parity and Addiction Equity Act (MHPAEA) of 2008 require insurance providers to provide quality coverage for SUD treatment;2 however, many people are not aware of this and prematurely assume that they are unable to afford certain treatment programs due to financial issues or lack of private insurance benefits.

-If you are interested in checking your health insurance coverage to determine whether you may have addiction treatment coverage through your benefits, fill out the quick and easy form below.
+If you are interested in checking your health insurance coverage for rehab to determine whether you may have addiction treatment coverage through your benefits, fill out the quick and easy form below.